MyCryptoHQ/support.mycrypto.com/src/content/ens/ens-brute-forcing-secret-word-phrases.md

 You'll also need hashlib, if you are using Windows then you can get it by running this in a command prompt:

-` $ pip install hashlib`
+`$ pip install hashlib`

 In addition you'll need pysha3:

-` $ pip install pysha3`
+`$ pip install pysha3`

 The reason for `pysha3` is that it has the specific `Keccak-256 algorithm` that Ethereum uses which is different from the `SHA-3/Keccak algorithm` that comes with `hashlib on python >= 3.6`.

 Hope that helps!

-EDIT: I noticed a small issue and fixed the script/entered it into a new pastebin.
-The word "true" on the mnemonic list was put in as "TRUE" on the script because I manipulated the list in Excel to get the quotes and commas before pasting, and Excel automatically converts the word "true" to all caps.
-I'm pretty sure that would change the output of the hash function and prevent the script from finding the three word secret if it happened to contain the word "true."
-It's been fixed.
+---

-EDIT 2: One thing to note for anyone who also doesn't remember what they bid -- if you at least know which account it was and can narrow it down to which transaction it was for the bid then you can see the exact amount you bid -- at least assuming you didn't use the bid mask feature.
+One thing to note for anyone who also doesn't remember what they bid -- if you at least know which account it was and can narrow it down to which transaction it was for the bid then you can see the exact amount you bid -- at least assuming you didn't use the bid mask feature.